San Juan de los Morros: Culture

-You cannot leave aside the panela guarapo, made with brown paper dissolved in water with lemon and ice, a special mixture to appease the heat of the city.
-The choice of desserts is headed by the traditional dulce de leche, made with this fruit, cut into slices and cooked in a molasses of water with paper and fig leaves.
-Rice pudding and dulce de leche are also tempting.
+You cannot forget the "panela guarapo", made with brown paper dissolved in water with lemon and ice, a special mixture to appease the heat of the city.
+The choice of desserts is headed by the traditional "dulce de leche", made with this fruit, cut into slices and cooked in a molasses of water with paper and fig leaves.
+Rice pudding is also very tempting.

-In this plains region, it's far not unusual place to rejoice occasions with cultural and non-secular reasons, wherein Guariqueños are trying to find to exalt their ideals and their famous sentiment at distinct instances of the year.
-Most of them, along with the joropo dance, the tailed bulls and the Velorio de los Angeles Cruz, are practiced all through the countrywide territory, with sure changes relying at the region.
+In the lowland region (Los Llanos), it's not unusual to enjoy occasions with cultural and non-secular reasons, wherein Guariqueños are trying to find to exalt their ideals and their famous sentiment at distinct instances of the year.
+Most of them, along with the "joropo" dance, the tailed bulls and the Velorio de los Angeles Cruz, are practiced all through the countrywide territory, with sure changes relying at the region.
 Some of those fairs are as follows: